-Museums are at the centre of the cultural experience that visitors have of the country or city that they are discovering and the shutdown of cultural tourism endangers the financial stability of many institutions; since it constitutes one of the main resources on which museums rely on to ensure their operation and economic survival.
-Among the main challenges is the immediate risk to the security of collections when museums have minimal staff on site and job losses.
+Museums are at the centre of the cultural experience that visitors have of the country or city that they are "discovering" and the slowdown in cultural tourism endangers the financial stability of many institutions; since it constitutes one of the main resources on which museums rely on to ensure their operation and economic survival.
+Among the main challenges is the immediate risk to the security of collections.

 The physical closure of museums has led institutions to seek, throughout the crisis, alternatives and opportunities for recovery and to reinvent themselves and adapt to changes in society.
 The COVID-19 pandemic has already placed considerable emphasis on the growing importance of ICT and social media in society.
-These technologies are required to continue the work of most businesses and organisations.
+These tech nologies are required to continue the work of most businesses and organisations.
 The functions of museums are also influenced by new technologies and their growing role in everyday life.
 Activities on social networks (Facebook, Twitter, and Instagram) and other digital actions have great potential for enhancing the presence of museums and must be used to communicate with the public by means of online activities including virtual visits, exhibitions of their collections, training and educational programmes, conferences, and outreach activities.
-Investments in ICT must be increased to enable Iziko to overcome the enormo us economic and social consequences that may affect museums in the long term.
+Investments in ICT must be increased to enable Iziko to overcome the enormous economic and social consequences that may affect museums in the long term.